Artiizan/vps-rest-api/README.md

 #### Seeding

 To seed the necessary data for local debugging, you need to create a `dataset` folder in the root of your project directory.
-Inside the `dataset` folder, you should include the following JSON files: `circuits.json`, `driver_standings.json`, `drivers.json`, `lap_times.json`, and `races.json`.
+Inside the `dataset` folder, you should include the following JSON files:
+- `circuits.json`
+- `driver_standings.json`
+- `drivers.json`
+- `lap_times.json`
+- `races.json`

 These files should contain the data provided in the challenge description.

 Once you have created the `dataset` folder and populated it with the required JSON files, you can proceed with local debugging and making a `GET` request to the endpoint.

 ### Running the Project Locally

 1. **Clone the repository** to your local machine.
 2. **Navigate to the project directory** where the `VehiclePerformanceSoftware.sln` file is located.
-3. **Restore dependencies**: Run `dotnet restore` to restore all the necessary .NET dependencies.
-4. **Start the application**: Run `dotnet run` within the API project directory.
-This will start the API and automatically apply any pending database migrations.
+3. **Run in VS Code:** you can start the application using the `F5` Key or the Debug button.
-5. **Seed the database** (if necessary) by placing the required JSON files in the `dataset` folder as described in the "Seeding" section above.
+4. **Seed the database** (if necessary on first run) by placing the required JSON files in the `dataset` folder as described in the "Seeding" section above.

 ### Accessing the API Documentation

-Once the application is running, you can access the Swagger UI to test the API endpoints and view the API documentation by navigating to `http://localhost:<port>/` in your web browser.
+Once the application is running, you can access the Swagger UI to test the API endpoints and view the API documentation by navigating to `http://localhost:5000/` in your web browser.

-## Conclusion

-This REST API provides a robust solution for managing and exposing vehicle performance data, leveraging the power of .NET 8 and SQLite for development.
-Its design focuses on ease of use, scalability, and flexibility, making it an ideal starting point for developers looking to work with vehicle performance data.
+## Unit and Integrations Tests

+In the interest of time, I opted to build functionality to solve the requirements as opposed to invest time in writing tests.
+While this is not best practice, I was sticking to the project description of not spending more than a couple of hours on the tasks.

+#### What Unit Tests should be

+Unit testing would live in a new project: `src/vps-rest-api.UnitTests`.

+Unit tests are designed to test individual units of code, such as methods or functions, in isolation.
+They help ensure that each unit of code behaves as expected and performs its intended functionality.
+By writing a test per service, we can thoroughly test the behavior and functionality of each service in our project.

+To isolate dependencies, we can use either an `InMemoryDatabase` or `Moq`.
+An `InMemoryDatabase` would allow us to create a lightweight database that mimics the behavior of a real database.

+On the other hand, `Moq` is a mocking framework that allows us to create mock objects for our dependencies.
+These mock objects simulate the behavior of the real dependencies, allowing us to test our services in isolation without relying on the actual implementation of the dependencies.
+This would require changes to create virtual Services and manipulate how the database is used.

+#### What Integration Tests should be

+Integration testing would live in a new project: `src/vps-rest-api.IntegrationTests`.

+Integration tests are closer to an end to end test of the API, as opposed to individual components.
+We would use a framework that allows us to query the REST API endpoints with sample data.

+Unlike unit tests, integration tests should use a real `sandpit` database instead of an in-memory database.
+This ensures that the tests accurately reflect the behavior of the system in a production-like environment.
+It is thus important to clean up any test data or resources created during the test execution.
+This ensures that each test starts with a clean state and avoids interference between test cases.
+As well as not leaving test data in the database.